 What is DIVE?

-- Discuss issues of social justice and diversity in Louisiana, on NC State’s campus, and in broader contexts.
+- Discuss social justice and diversity issues in the United States, North Carolina and on NC State’s campus.

-- Learn how to practice lifelong wellness available through outdoor recreation and other opportunities through Wellness and Recreation.
+- Learn how to practice lifelong wellness available through outdoor recreation and other opportunities within Wellness and Recreation.

-DIVE is an outdoor trip, but will also help you become a more skilled and collaborative leader, regardless of your current activities as a student or future career plans.
+DIVE is based on outdoor activities and helps you become a more skilled and collaborative leader, regardless of your current activities as a student or future career plans.

 When will DIVE Take Place?